ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Supervisor performs supervisor authentication for individuals with exceptions.
 1. Views acknowledgement of Lost UIN request with a Registration ID assigned to it.
 1. Prints acknowledgement of the UIN, then SMS and email notifications are sent if contact details of the individual are entered.
-System captures and stores the transaction details for audit purpose.
+System captures and stores the transaction details for audit purpose (except PII data).

 ## 3.5 UIN Updates [**[↑]**](#table-of-content)